Nuitka/Nuitka/README.rst

 Splash screens are useful when program startup is slow.
 Onefile startup itself is not slow, but your program may be, and you cannot really know how fast the computer used will be, so it might be a good idea to have them.
-Luckily with Nuitka, they are easy to add for Windows.
+Luckily, with Nuitka, they are easy to add for Windows.

-For splash screen, you need to specify it as a PNG file, and then make sure to disable the splash screen when your program is ready, e.g. has complete the imports, prepared the window, connected to the database, and wants the splash screen to go away.
+For the splash screen, you need to specify it as a PNG file, and then make sure to disable the splash screen when your program is ready, e.g. has completed the imports, prepared the window, connected to the database, and wants the splash screen to go away.
 Here we are using the project syntax to combine the code with the creation, compile this:

 .. code:: python

    # nuitka-project: --onefile
    # nuitka-project: --onefile-windows-splash-screen-image={MAIN_DIRECTORY}/Splash-Screen.png

-   # Whatever this is obviously
+   # Whatever this is, obviously
    print("Delaying startup by 10s...")
    import time, tempfile, os
    time.sleep(10)